kupehtci/DOCUMENTATION/INFORMATION TECHNOLOGIES/Concurrency Control Schedules.md

 | write(B) |          |        |
 |          | write(A) | A=8    |

-To be serializable, needs to be have two considerations:
+A non-serial schedule can be considered serializable, needs to be have two considerations:

 * **Serial**: operations need to be interspersed between the different transaction in a logical way.
 * **Not have concurrency problems**

 ##### Exercise example: